 GLO.
 Every day they work selflessly to promote peace, advance education, and enable social enterprise through community outreach initiatives.

-We will be raising money for three key programs:
+We are raising money for three key programs:

 1. Burundi Bio-Agricultural Communities